 What Are The Symptoms Of Kidney Stones?

-Pain is the most common symptom.
+Pain is the most common kidney stone symptom.
 You can get pain in your flanks, which is that area between your ribs and your hips and your lower back.
 That pain can come, that pain can go, that pain can be throbbing, that pain can be excruciating, and that pain can also radiate towards your groin.
 You can also get nausea, vomiting, abdominal pain.

 Blood in the urine is another symptom of kidney stones or nephrolithiasis.
 The urine can appear just a pinkish, light color, or it can be outright red like blood.
 Other symptoms include urgency.
 When you feel like you've just got to go run to the restroom to urinate, but when you get there you don't have to urinate.